Lung Cancer Deaths Decrease, Lung Cancer Still Remains the Number One Cancer Killer in the U.S.

 For more information please contact:

-“Even with the decrease in deaths, lung cancer remains the number one cancer killer of both men and women in the U.S. In Idaho, it’s estimated that more than 1,000 people will be diagnosed with lung cancer in 2019,” said Heather Kimmel, health promotions director for the American Lung Association in Idaho.
+“Even with the decrease in deaths, lung cancer remains the number one cancer killer of both men and women in the U.S. In Alaska, it’s estimated that 400 people will be diagnosed with lung cancer in 2019,” said Ashley Peltier, director of health promotions for the American Lung Association in Alaska.
 “However, we are making huge strides in our fight against lung cancer and the decrease in lung cancer deaths motivates us to continue our efforts.”

 Through its LUNG FORCE initiative, the Lung Association raises awareness about lung cancer in both women and men.
 Since the inception of the Lung Health Barometer survey, women have become eight percentage points more likely to speak to their doctor about lung cancer (26 percent in 2017 vs. 18 percent in 2014).